dustinpfister/blog_posts/_posts/js-document-location.md

 So this basic example just displays the current href of the page in the browser window, but one of the most useful aspects of the document location property is that it can be used to preform a client side redirect as well as other tasks as well.
 There are a few more methods and properties of a location object in client side javaScript so lets look at some more examples of the document location property.

-## 2 - redirect example with document location
+## 2 - A simple document location redirect example

 The href property of a location object can also be set to a url, and when doing so will result in a redirect to that url.
 Although the location object of the document location property is read only a DOMString can be set to the href property of this read only object, and when a new url is assigned to it that will result in a client side redirect to the url that is set to the href property of the location object.